fheavii/Pizza_Sales_Analysis/README.md

 ## 🧠 **Skill Showcase**

-* Data cleaning and preprocessing in Excel (Power Query)
+* Data cleaning and preprocessing in Excel
 * KPI computation and data modeling in Power BI
-* Dashboard design with interactive visuals (bar, line, matrix, donut)
+* Dashboard design with interactive visuals
-* Time-based and categorical analysis (hour, weekday, pizza type)
+* Time-based and categorical analysis
 * Data storytelling and insight communication
 * Sales performance evaluation and capacity utilization analysis